 The Deuter Freeride Pro 30 is my pick for the best backcountry ski touring backpack of the season.
 This pack will give you a lot of storage space, a comfortable fit, and other features that stand out in the backcountry.

 There are a handful of other good options to choose from out there, and I’ll show you all of my recommended backcountry backpacks in this post.
 Whether you are a serious ski tourer or just want to escape the crowds at the resort, these packs will help you along the way.

-Who Should Get This?
+Who Should Get This

-All touring skiers, including both backcountry and off-piste enthusiasts, need a good backpack.
-You never what you’re going to encounter when you head into uncharted territory, and you have to be prepared for anything that might come your way.
+All touring skiers, including backcountry and off-piste enthusiasts, need a good backpack.
+You never know what you’re going to encounter when you head into uncharted territory, and you have to be prepared for anything that might come your way.

 Though the items in this guide work well for touring, they can serve as general skiing backpacks as well.
 Most people who keep to the resorts or groomed runs don’t need such heavy-duty models when on the slopes.
 However, the following options are perfect for those that do.

 From a technical point of view, a ski touring backpack isn’t all that different from a ski backpack.
 However, some models have features designed especially for the backcountry, such as avalanche bags or other safety features.

 What size backpack do I need for backcountry skiing?